 - If you’re staying in the US for two months or longer, you should get fully vaccinated within two months of arriving in the US unless you have medical contraindications or are too young to be vaccinated.

-For the latest updates of traveling to and from the US for non-US citizens and non-US immigrants, consider checking the official website of CDC.
+For the latest updates on traveling to and from the US for non-US citizens and non-US immigrants, consider checking the official website of CDC.

-What are the charges of COVID Vaccine in the USA?
+What are the charges for the COVID-19 vaccine in the USA?

 Disease Control: Vaccine Safety

-The FDA has approved the use of COVID as a pre-exposure prophylactic for individuals at increased risk for exposure to swine flu.
+The FDA has approved using COVID as a pre-exposure prophylactic for individuals at increased risk for exposure to swine flu.
 This includes people with asthma, diabetes, and chronic heart failure or other conditions that increase susceptibility to influenza.

-A study done by the Centers for Disease Control found no evidence of significant concerns about safety or effectiveness among healthy adults aged 18 to 64 years old when they were given a single dose of the vaccine via an intradermal injection in the arm.
+A study by the Centers for Disease Control found no evidence of significant concerns about safety or effectiveness among healthy adults aged 18 to 64 when they were given a single dose of the vaccine via an intradermal injection in the arm.

-The Center for Disease Control and Prevention has released official guidelines regarding the COVID vaccine that can help tourists stay safe during their trip to the United States.
-It is important to get in contact with a doctor if you are unsure about whether you can get the vaccine.
+The Center for Disease Control and Prevention has released official guidelines regarding the COVID-19 vaccine that can help tourists stay safe during their trip to the United States.
+It is important to contact a doctor if you are unsure whether you can get the vaccine.